asottile/recipes/breakfast/banana_bread.md

 The original recipe had not quite enough sugar.
 I also usually make a half recipe as I rarely have four uneaten bananas.
 I also added some spices.

+## variations

+### pumpkin bread

+- Swap out bananas for an equal part of canned pumpkin pie mix.
+- For a less-sweet alternative, use canned pumpkin.
+- Add a few additional dashes of cinnamon and nutmeg.

 [1]: http://allrecipes.com/recipe/20144/banana-banana-bread/